Chapter 03: Hunting Fundamentals

 Rowan capped his performance with a deep bow for a crowd of classmates, and it suddenly seemed time for Jhun to actually make a second friend.

-The first had been nervewracking enough, Yoza shoving Jhun to pierce a rowdy gathering of rookies.
-His tumble through broached a gap in the crowd and its laughter, and without warning Jhun had been seized-- by two strong hands about his shoulders, by the attention of his peers, most singularly by those dark brown eyes that pulled on Jhun’s own, raising his chin uncomfortably high.
-The stranger didn’t stand more than a head taller, but he towered over Jhun, this close.
+The first had been nerve-wracking enough, Yoza shoving Jhun to pierce a rowdy circle of rookies at Convocation.
+His tumble had broached a gap in the crowd and its laughter, and without warning Jhun had been seized—by two broad hands about his shoulders, by the attention of his peers, most singularly by those dark brown eyes that pulled on Jhun's own, raising his chin uncomfortably high.
+The stranger had stood only a head taller, but he had towered over Jhun this close.

-Jhun had recognized Rowan instantly as the only Mithran of their rookie class, yet siloed in his own social class as bona fide royalty.
+Jhun had recognized Rowan instantly as the only Mithran of their rookie class, siloed further in his own social stratum as bona fide royalty.
 There was no obvious tell.
 He was certainly handsome, though Jhun had no keen eye for judgment there.
-He’d smelled of hazel-- the wood itself, like Jhun had imagined a brown dryad should.
+He'd smelled of hazel—the wood itself, like Jhun had imagined a brown dryad should.
 But perhaps it was not the way Rowan looked, rather the way everybody looked to Rowan, leaning on him as a lightrunner in the crowd, that distinguished the prince from the rest.

-And though he’d let go of Jhun with a pat on the back and a cheery “Edennight, friend?”, Rowan never evicted Jhun from under his sweeping wing.
-Yoza had no chance to bother Jhun the rest of the night, as Rowan led his new friend from one meeting to the next, demanding only the faintest of inputs from Jhun himself.
-The rest of the night had unfolded smoothly, including a much-anticipated befrontal of Zingiber-- he was a typical cat, in all his splendor.
+And though he'd let go of Jhun with a pat on the back and a cheery "Edennight, friend?", Rowan never evicted Jhun from under his sweeping wing.
+Yoza had no chance to bother Jhun for the rest of Convocation, as Rowan led his new friend from one meeting to the next, demanding only the faintest of inputs from Jhun himself.
+The rest of the night had unfolded smoothly, including a much-anticipated befrontal of Zingiber—he was the archetypal cat, in all his splendor.

 The loudest one, a red-headed Kyeri, stopped abruptly.
 "Are we ready to go, then?
 Or do you have more rituals to perform?"

-“Wasn’t the sunshoot dance required for assembly?”
-Rowan said.
-His grin barely faltered as he shuffled back to join Jhun at his side.
+"Was the sunshoot dance not required for assembly?"
+Rowan asked.
+His grin didn't falter as he shuffled back to join Jhun at his side.

 "Nominally required," an older boy responded.
 This one was named Solomon, one of Tals'Iolani's many course assistants tasked with herding the rookies along their assignments today.
 He was still a sayamak, still waiting for his Ranger's Trial like the rest of them, but his badge meant one thing: a rookie he was not.

-“If I’m going to do it, I’ll do it right,” Rowan said simply.
-Jhun shrunk back to avoid the gazes of his new squadmates.
+"Whatever I do, I'll do right," Rowan said simply.
+Jhun shrunk back to avoid the collateral gazing from his new squadmates.

-“Solomon,” the loud one interjected, her voice ironic.
-“Make sure Tals’Iolani gets every detail.”
+"Solomon," the loud one interjected.
+"Make sure Tals'Iolani gets every bleeding detail."

 Kayin looked at Jhun, her dark eyes piercing him.
 He leaned ever so slightly against Rowan to steady himself.
 His blood flushed into his cheeks to meet the sunshine.

-“If I can find an example from a redbook, sure.”
+"With an example from a redbook, I could do it."
 Kayin said.
 Jhun dipped his head, halfway in response.
-He had already volunteered to help with the report, to no enthusiasm from the Ibasi mystic; perhaps on the weekend, he would prove his worth in the library.
+He had already volunteered to help with the report, to no obvious enthusiasm from the Ibasi mystic; perhaps on the weekend, he would prove his worth in the library.

 "Very well, let us depart!"
 Alex took the pack's van, leading them inland towards the heart of the forest.
 "Stay vigilant, all, for the bounties that await us.
 First, the komodo dragons, then the rest."